So you’re currently dreaming about sharing your expert knowledge all packaged up into a little online course bundle…

 Auto-unenrolls students who haven’t updated their payment information after 4 attempts to get them to pay (such a time saver!)

 Ability to see each student’s progress through the course

 Gives each student an individual login

-Gives students the ability for fix password issues (forgetting it or needing to change it) without needing to get in contact with us (which is slow and annoying for the student and adds a lot of work on our part)
+Gives students the ability to fix password issues (ie. forgetting it or needing to change it) without needing to get in contact with us (which is slow and annoying for the student and adds a lot of work on our part)

-Integrates with my email list automatically (so I can send course-related emails just to students to update them when there’s new course content, when live Q+A calls are coming up, when I want to hear all about their success in testimonial-form and when I want to get course feedback to help me improve my courses!)
+Integrates with my email list and email marketing software automatically so I can send course-related emails just to students to update them when there’s new course content, when live Q+A calls are coming up, when I want to hear all about their success in testimonial-form and when I want to get course feedback to help me improve my courses!

 There truly is a price for simplicity and making your life easy as an entrepreneur.
 So yeah, a course platform is a necessary expense in my books.

 I use Teachable.
 I’d say I’m 96% happy with Teachable.
 My only annoyance with them is that they have too many options when it comes to how you take payments and the fees associated with those different options.
 Other than that, I’m a happy, paying customer.